 The City is still in the planning process for the Bowness barriers.
 Conceptual work has been done to inform barrier options, and The City has detailed data about river levels and lot elevations at each property.
 However, technical design has not yet started.
 Input from citizens is an important piece of the technical design process.
 Much of the riverfront property in Bowness is privately owned, and The City will work with individual property owners to gather their input, and discuss their concerns and ideas as the detailed design work gets underway.

 PROVIDE YOUR INPUT

-Feedback gathered at our community information session held on January 16, 2018, as well as the online questions above will be compiled into a What We Heard Report, and posted here.
-This report will include a summary of the feedback we received, including key themes as well as verbatim comments from stakeholders.
+Feedback gathered at our community information session held on January 16, 2018, as well as the online questions above has been compiled into a What We Heard Report.
+This report includes a summary of the feedback we received, including key themes as well as verbatim comments from stakeholders.

 We will also be using the feedback you provide to create a set of Frequently Asked Questions to be added to this site.

 We are planning to do further engagement with through 2018 and 2019 stakeholders impacted by this project.
 We will share details of these plans on this page as they are available.
 Check back here for updates.